- year built

 - ice class

-Named after the famous Dutch cartographer, Jan Janssonius, this new, purpose-built ship is scheduled to hit the water in October 2021.
-Sister ship to the Hondius, the 170-guest Janssonius is aptly named to join this family fleet.
-With 170 guests at double occupancy, the Janssonius features large staterooms, some with balconies, and a huge observation lounge with large windows for spotting wildlife.
+Named after the famous Dutch cartographer, Jan Janssonius is a new, purpose-built ship carrying 170 guests.
+Sister ship to the Hondius, the Janssonius is aptly named to join this family fleet.
+She features large staterooms, some with balconies, and a huge observation lounge with large windows for spotting wildlife.

 AdventureSmith Explorations’ Janssonius review includes a detailed description of the small ship including deck plans and a photo gallery.
-Please read our review below then contact our polar cruise experts to compare the Janssonius with other small ships cruising Antarctic and Arctic waters.
-The vessel is currently under construction in Croatia by shipbuilder Brodosplit.
+Please read our review below then contact our polar cruise experts to compare the Janssonius with other Antarctic ships and small cruise ships sailing Arctic cruises and Antarctica cruises.

 Choose the Janssonius for a state-of-the-art new ship whose name says it all: In 1612, when the ship’s namesake, Jan Janssonius, married Elisabeth de Hondt, daughter of another famous cartographer, Jodocus Hondius, they created the first ties between the Janssonius and Hondius families.
 Together with his brother-in-law, Henricus Hondius, Janssonius published atlases in a time when traveling by ship was opening entire new worlds to European explorers.
 Most notably the Janssonius-Hondius team enlarged the Hondius Atlas, later renamed Atlas Novus.

 Janssonius boasts strength, high-tech stabilizers and the utmost in safety standards.
-Like her sister ship Hondius, Janssonius will primarily be defined by an exploratory educational travel program, with guests spending as much time ashore as possible, including special interactive workshops, captivating exhibitions and vibrant performances on board and on land.
+Like her sister ship Hondius, Janssonius is primarily defined by an exploratory educational travel program, with guests spending as much time ashore as possible, including special interactive workshops, captivating exhibitions and vibrant performances on board and on land.